JDDev0/EnergizedPower/README.md

 ### Machines

 - Powered Furnace
-- Advanced Powered Furnace (3 slots)
+- Advanced Powered Furnace (3 input/output slot pairs)
 - Auto Crafter (Can handle recipe conflicts, that is recipes with the same inputs)
 - Crusher
 - Pulverizer